Iranian Revolution: Islamic political culture

 It is said that there were attempts to incorporate modern political and social concepts into Islamic canon since 1950.
-The attempt was a reaction to the secular political discourse namely Marxism, liberalism and nationalism.
+The attempt was a reaction to the secular political discourse, namely Marxism, liberalism and nationalism.
 Following the death of Ayatollah Boroujerdi, some of the scholars like Murtaza Mutahhari, Muhammad Beheshti and Mahmoud Taleghani found new opportunity to change conditions.
 Before them, Boroujerdi was considered a conservative Marja.
 They tried to reform conditions after the death of the ayatollah.
 They presented their arguments by rendering lectures in 1960 and 1963 in Tehran.
-The result of the lectures was the book "An inquiry into principles of Mar'jaiyat".
+The result of the lectures was the book An Inquiry into Principles of Mar'jaiyat.
 Some of the major issues highlighted were the government in Islam, the need for the clergy's independent financial organization, Islam as a way of life, advising and guiding youth and necessity of being community.
 Allameh Tabatabei refers to velayat as a political philosophy for Shia and velayat faqih for Shia community.
 There are also other attempts to formulate a new attitude of Islam such as the publication of three volumes of Maktab Tashayyo.
-Also some believe that it is indispensable to revive the religious gathered in Hoseyniyeh-e-Ershad.
+Also some believe that it is indispensable to revive the religious gathered in Hoseyniyeh-e-Ershad.To expand this revolution many cleric's from several nation are working hard.
+From Pakistan Allama Syed Jawad Naqvi is the prominent shia cleric defending and promoting Islamic Revolution and the ideology of Wilayat Faqeeh.